collective-soundworks/soundworks/README.md

 On the client side, the `start` method of the `performance` module derived from `ClientPerformance` is called when the client enters the performance.
 On the server side, the `ServerPerformance` class provides the methods `enter` and `exit` that are called when a client enters or exits the performance.
 The `exit` method is called when the client side module of a given client calls the `done` method or if a client disconnects from the application.
 In addition, `ServerPerformance` maintains an array of clients that entered the performance as the `clients` attribute.

 In the following example of a *very* simple performance module.
-In this scenario, the player's device plays a welcome sound when it joins the performance and another sound when another player joins.
+In this scenario, the participant's device plays a welcome sound when it joins the performance and another sound when another participant joins the performance.

 ```javascript
 class MyPerformance extends clientSide.Performance {